cakephp/docs/en/appendices/4-0-upgrade-guide.rst

 Now that you can see all the warnings, make sure these are fixed before proceding with the upgrade.

-Upgrade to PHP 7.2
+Upgrade to PHP 7.3
 ==================

-If you are not running on **PHP 7.2 or higher**, you will need to upgrade PHP before updating CakePHP.
+If you are not running on **PHP 7.3 or higher**, you will need to upgrade PHP before updating CakePHP.

 .. note::
     CakePHP 4.0 requires **a minimum of PHP 7.2**.

-.. _upgrade-tool-use:
+    The upgrade tool makes use of nikic/rector, which requires **a minimum of PHP 7.3**.

 Use the Upgrade Tool
 ====================